v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 ## Link is now included in gatsby package

 Although migration from `react-router` to `reach/router` was a great decision, it meant manually updating the imports in a lot of files.
-Nevertheless, a good decision as i felt there were a lot inconsistency with `react-router` especially in terms of gatsby even though it was more familiar package to work with due to my experience with React.
+Nevertheless, a good decision as i felt there were a lot inconsistency with `react-router` especially in terms of gatsby, even though it was more familiar package to work with due to my experience with React.

 ## Global graphql is now deprecated